 Subject Areas: Mental Health; Health and Social Care; Social Work, Social Policy and Community Care; Mad Studies; History of Psychiatry

-Helen is a Reader in Mental Health in the School of Social Work and an Associate of the Psychosocial Research Unit (PRU) at UCLan.
+Helen is a Professor in Mental Health in the School of Social Work and an Associate of the Psychosocial Research Unit (PRU) at UCLan.
 She is primarily a qualitative researcher in mental health, critical social theory and policy.
 She is currently the Principal Investigator on two Wellcome Trust funded projects: Crafting Psychiatric Contention: Asylum: the magazine for democratic psychiatry (1986-2016) and 'Hidden from history?: the psychiatric treatment of lesbian, bisexual and gender non-conforming women (1952-1990').

 Helen joined the School of Social Work as a Post Doctoral Research Fellow in May 2004.
 She has completed a number of national and regional research projects, primarily in the field of mental health.
 She is interested in using reflexive and critical research methods to understand mental health practices, histories, policies and politics.
 She is the author of numerous books and articles in the field including 'Who's Hurting Who?'
 (1996); 'Asylum to Action: Paddington Day Hospital, Therapeutic Communities and Beyond' (2006); 'Beyond Fear and Control: working with young people who self-harm' (2007) and 'Distress or Disability?: Mental Health and the Politics of Disablement' (2015).
 She is the Managing Editor of Asylum: the magazine for democratic psychiatry.